Old Man's Child

-Old Man's Child is a Norwegian black metal band originating from the city of Oslo.
-The band was founded by Galder (formerly known as Grusom; birth name: Thomas Rune Andersen), who is the sole permanent member of the group.
+Old Man's Child is a Norwegian black metal band from Oslo.
+The band was founded by Galder (formerly known as Grusom, born Thomas Rune Andersen), the group's sole permanent member.

 History

-Old Man's Child was officially founded in 1993, but its roots trace back to 1989 when Galder, Jardar, and Tjodalv formed a death/thrash band called Requiem.
-They initially performed covers of songs by Slayer and Metallica, later releasing a demo album in 1990.
+Old Man's Child was officially founded in 1993, but its roots go back to 1989, when Galder, Jardar, and Tjodalv formed the death/thrash band Requiem.
+They performed covers of songs by Slayer and Metallica, and released a demo album in 1990.
 "Requiem" dissolved in 1992.

 In 1996, after releasing their first full-length album, Born of the Flickering, they signed with Century Media.
 Following the releases of The Pagan Prosperity and Ill-Natured Spiritual Invasion through Century Media, the band embarked on one of their rare tours.
-Old Man's Child has infrequently toured due to constant line-up changes over the years.
+Old Man's Child tours infrequently due to constant line-up changes over the years.

-In 2000, Galder joined Dimmu Borgir, but he continued to work with Old Man's Child.
-Over the years, the band has evolved into a one-man project, utilizing session musicians for their albums.
+In 2000, Galder joined Dimmu Borgir but continued to work with Old Man's Child.
+Over the years, the band has become a one-man project, using session musicians for their albums.

 Between 2000 and 2005, Galder released three albums: Revelation 666 – The Curse of Damnation (2000), In Defiance of Existence (2003), and Vermin (2005).
-In July 2008, Old Man's Child announced that they were entering the studio to record their seventh album, Slaves of the World.
+In July 2008, Old Man's Child announced that they would record their seventh album, Slaves of the World.
 It was released in 2009.

-In an early 2011 interview, Galder stated that he was firmly focused on the current Dimmu Borgir tour.
+In an early 2011 interview, Galder stated that he was focused on the current Dimmu Borgir tour.
 However, he mentioned that after the world tour, he would begin writing music for Old Man's Child, with the possibility of releasing an album in 2012.
 This did not materialize, and the band entered an extended period of silence during which Galder appeared to maintain his focus on Dimmu Borgir.

 In December 2019, however, the group was reactivated, with Galder posting a video on the band's Facebook page showing him working on new Old Man's Child material—the first such work in over a decade.
 Galder parted ways with Dimmu Borgir in August 2024, announcing that he would finalize the new album and begin touring with Old Man's Child.
 In March 2025, Galder announced Tjodalv will be returning to the band to tour in the summer.